rommel-rodriguez/acme_encounters/README.md

 back to dev, then dev was merged back to main.
 Only the main branch and version tags were pushed to the remote.

-- Specific-feature branchs were rebased as needed when other feature branchs were successfuly merged to dev.
+- Specific-feature branches were rebased as needed when other feature branches were successfully merged to dev.

 - The code was refactored a few times to improve maintainability and readability

 - The code refactored code was then tested after the feature-branch merge

-- The program was continously tested after merges from feature branchs using the test harness as well as the sample and dummy files.
+- The program was continuously tested after merges from feature branches using the test harness as well as the sample and dummy files.